Welcome

 Presentations

-Introducing ISOPERM: Reconstructing Siberian permafrost change, University of East Anglia, 15 Nov 2022 (invited speaker)
+Introducing ISOPERM: Reconstructing Siberian permafrost change, University of East Anglia, 15 Nov 2022 (Stuart Umbo, invited speaker)

 EGU 2022, 26 May 2022, Reconstruction of Holocene wildfire occurrence using levoglucosan and lignin biomarkers from Siberian stalagmites by Jade Robinson et al, room 0.49/50, 13:38 CET (Short oral presentation)